lee212/simpleazure/docs/tutorial.rst

 This tutorial shows how to have IPython installed on Windows Azure with a normal linux distribution.

-* `Installing IPython on Windows Azure Virtual Machines and configuring clustering <http://nbviewer.ipython.org/urls/raw.github.com/lee212/simpleazure/master/ipynb/Tutorial%2520-%2520Installing%2520IPython%2520on%2520Windows%2520Azure%2520Virtual%2520Machines%2520and%2520configuring%2520clustering.ipynb>`_
-* `Enabling IPython Cluster with Simple Azure <http://nbviewer.ipython.org/urls/raw.github.com/lee212/simpleazure/master/ipynb/Tutorial%2520-%2520Enabling%2520IPython%2520cluster%2520with%2520Simple%2520Azure.ipynb>`_
+* `Enabling IPython Cluster with Simple Azure <https://nbviewer.jupyter.org/github/lee212/simpleazure/blob/master/ipynb/classic/Tutorial%20%28classic%29%20-%20Enabling%20IPython%20cluster%20with%20Simple%20Azure.ipynb>`_